suprachakra/Ride-Sharing-Ecosystem/README.md

 1. **Pilot Mode**: A feature_flag=1 is enabled; the driver’s app prompts passenger consent screens ensuring shared comfort.
 2. **Fallback**: If negative feedback or usage <2% persists for 2 sprints, revert to private-only.

-> **Why**: Ensures no forced pooling for specialized segments, mitigating cultural or safety concerns.
+> **Rationale**: Ensures no forced pooling for specialized segments, mitigating cultural or safety concerns.

 ---